Integrable deformations and degenerations of some irregular singularities: General results on the notion of very good formal decomposition

 \begin{corollaire} Let $U\subset D$ be a smooth connected open subset and let $(\cM,\iso_{\wh U})$ and $(\cM',\iso'_{\wh U})$ be two elements of $\Gamma(U,\cH_D(\cM^\good))$.
 Then $(\cM,\iso_{\wh U})\simeq(\cM',\iso'_{\wh U})$ if and only if, for some germ $\gamma:(\CC,0)\to (X,D)$ transverse to $D$ at a point $\gamma(0)\in U$, we have $\gamma^+(\cM,\iso_{\wh U})\simeq\gamma^+(\cM',\iso'_{\wh U})$. \end{corollaire}

-\begin{proof} According to Proposition \ref{prop:locconstgeneric}, this follows form the property that two sections on the connected set $U$ of a locally constant sheaf coincide if and only if they coincide at one point. \end{proof}
+\begin{proof} According to Proposition \ref{prop:locconstgeneric}, this follows from the property that two sections on the connected set $U$ of a locally constant sheaf coincide if and only if they coincide at one point. \end{proof}

 \begin{corollaire} Let $U\subset D$ be a smooth connected open subset and $(\cM,\iso_{\wh U})\in\Gamma(U,\cH_D(\cM^\good))$.
 The $D$-formal isomorphism $\iso_{\wh U}$ can be lifted (in a unique way) as an isomorphism $\iso_{U}:\cM\isom\cM^\good_{|U}$ if and only if for some germ $\gamma:(\CC,0)\to (X,D)$ transverse to $D$ at a point $\gamma(0)\in U$, $\gamma^*\iso_{\wh U}$ lifts as an isomorphism $\gamma^+\cM\isom\gamma^+\cM^\good$. \end{corollaire}